hassufiyan/new_jenkin_git/README.md

 # new_jenkin_git

-checking trigger of jenkins by commiting changes in git files
+checking trigger of jenkins by commiting changes in git files...